tomdee/calico-docker/docs/getting-started/powerstrip/Demonstration.md

 ## Starting Calico services<a id="calico-services"></a>

-Once you have your cluster up and running, start calico on all the nodes
+Once you have your cluster up and running, start calico on both nodes.

-On calico-01
+On both calico-01 and calico-02:

-    sudo calicoctl node

-On calico-02

-    sudo calicoctl node
+    sudo calicoctl node --ip=`ip route get 8.8.8.8 | head -1 | cut -d' ' -f8`

-This will start a container on each host.
-Check they are running
+This command starts a Calico container.
+The `--ip` parameter here calls a command that gets the ip address of your host regardless of the Calico environment you have set up.

+After running the command on each host, check the containers are running:

     docker ps